ismailceylan/restorm/README.md

 ### Getting the First Resource
 The `first` method creates a request to the root directory of resources with filtering criteria, and it requests the first item of the results found.

-The returned promise is fulfilled with an instance created from the Post model.
+The returned promise will be fulfilled with an instance created from the Post model.

 ```js
 const post = await Post.first();